alexei1983/EnhancedWebRequest/README.md

 In the examples below, assume we already have an instance of the `EnhancedWebRequest` class called `webReq` with a base URI of `https://api.example.com/rest` set.

-To de-serialize a response from JSON into a list of objects of type `MyClass`:
+To de-serialize a response from JSON into a list of objects of type `MyClass` with a conditional request:

 ```
 webReq.NotModified += (obj, e) =>